• Skip to primary navigation

 Raise your hand if the only reason you’ve ever heard of Indianapolis is the Indianapolis 500?
 Yeah, me too, until last month.
 So I did not have high expectations for this city.

 The Indy 500 is a very famous, very long race.
-In all my fast car expertise, I would describe as a little less redneck than NASCAR, but still quite Americana-kitschy, and too long and I cannot imagine how boring.
-(Did I mention it’s 500 miles/ 805 kilometers?)
+Drawing on all of my car racing expertise, I would describe it as a little less redneck than NASCAR, but still quite Americana-kitschy, far too long, and I cannot imagine how boring.
+(Did I mention it’s 500 miles, AKA 805 kilometers?)

 Alas, this race is a beacon of US culture.
 Yet I think the most American thing about it is that it shares a lot with other cultures, and most people probably have no idea.
 It competes for prestige with the Monaco Grand Prix, and you can’t get much further from the corn fields of Indiana than that.
 But instead of celebrating with a bottle of Champagne, the winner douses himself with a bottle of milk.
 And you can’t get much further from France and Monaco than that.